-"....
+- "....
 When a traveller, by plane or by steam-ship, purchases his passage-ticket, the transaction is one for his passage from one place to another.
 If, in the course of carrying out that transaction, the traveller is supplied with drinks or meals or cigarettes, no one would think that the transaction involves separate sales each time any of those things is supplied.
 The transaction is essentially one of carrying the passenger to his destination and if in performance of the contract of carriage something is supplied to him, such supply is only incidental to that services, not changing either the pattern or the nature of the contract.
 Similarly, when clothes are given for washing to a laundery, there is a transaction which essentially involves work or service, and if the launderyman stitches a button to a garment which has fallen off, there is no sale of the button or the thread.
-A number of such cases involving incidental uses of materials can be cited, none of which can be said to involve a sale as part of the main transaction."

-- 20. From the observations of the Hon'ble Supreme Court, cited above, it is clear that provision of TV services in a commercial establishment in only incidental to the service that the commercial establishment is providing to its clients.
+A number of such cases involving incidental uses of materials can be cited, none of which can be said to involve a sale as part of the main transaction." - 20.
+From the observations of the Hon'ble Supreme Court, cited above, it is clear that provision of TV services in a commercial establishment in only incidental to the service that the commercial establishment is providing to its clients.
 It cannot be construed as re-distribution or re-sale of TV services.
-In any case, there is no re-transmission.
+In any case, there is no retransmission.
 In sum, the question as to who is the subscriber has been settled through this judgment.
 It has also been settled by the said judgment that any service rendered to a guest by way of an amenity, wherefor the guests are not charged separately, the same would not constitute as sale of the said service to the guest.
 Further, this judgment specifically refers to the subject in hand.
-Accordingly, the Authority was of the view that in the rates of TV services, there should be no differentiation between an ordinary subscriber and a commercial subscriber i.e. in both the cases, the charges should be the same and on per TV set basis. - 21.
+Accordingly, the Authority was of the view that in the rates of TV services, there should be no differentiation between an ordinary subscriber and a commercial subscriber i.e. in both the cases, the charges should be the same and on per set top box (STB) basis.
+In view of the above, clause 6 of the tariff order has been suitably amended. - 21.
 However, in case, the commercial establishment specifically charges extra to its clients/visitors on account of viewing of channels at its premises, there is a case for broadcasters to have a share in such revenue of the commercial establishment.
 Therefore, where the commercial establishment is earning extra revenue from its clients specifically on account of providing TV services, the rates should be based on mutual negotiations between the broadcaster and the commercial subscriber.
 In such cases also, the commercial subscriber would be required to obtain such signals of TV channel through a DPO/cable operator only.
-Accordingly, the clause 3 pertaining to 'Tariff' has been suitably amended.
+Accordingly, sub-clause (5) has been added to clause 6 through this tariff amendment order.